-It's inevitable: brick patios and walls get exposed to the elements or something else creates a stain: mortar, mildew, rust, paint and even graffiti.
-Before you attack it with your power washer, find out the best remedies for your patio or wall's particular stain, or it will not-so-mysteriously find its way back onto your brick masterpiece.
+It's inevitable: brick patios and walls get exposed to the elements or something else creates a stain: mortar, mildew, rust, paint, even graffiti.
+Before you attack it with your power washer, find out the best remedies to remove stains from your patio or wall's particular stain, or it will not-so-mysteriously find its way back onto your brick masterpiece.
 Remember: there's never a quick-fix, one-size-fits-all solution to anything.

 01 of 06

 When using mortars, workers—do-it-yourselfers included—sometimes get sloppy.
 What results are mortar smears, which show up after the mortar has dried.
 To remove stains, use a muriatic acid solution:

 - Dark bricks or stone: 1 part acid to 10 parts water

 - Light: 1 part acid to 15 parts water.